Shavparosnebi

 They have performed demonstrations at the annual Art Gene folk festival since 2008.
 In April 2012, the group was invited to perform in Rome for the Natale di Roma festival, and were the first Georgian fighters to be invited to the city since Farsman Qveli in 144 AD.

 On 23 August 2012, the Blackshields staged a protest in Batumi.
 It marked the one-year anniversary of the murder of Giorgi Laliashvili, one of their members.
 Georgian authorities arrested one man in connection with the murder, but Laliashvili's friends state that five more people had beaten him with brass knuckles before he was stabbed in the heart.
 The Blackshields organized the protest to demand the "impartial investigation and punishment of [the] other perpetrators".

 Georgian martial art federation “Shavparosnebi” aims renovation and systematization of Georgian Martial Arts and different combative methods and traditions and its popularization in society.

-Nowadays Federation of Georgian martial arts “Shavparosnebi” includes three main activities: sport, ethnographical researches and performance groups.
+The Federation of Georgian martial arts “Shavparosnebi”, includes three main activities: sport, ethnographical researches and performance groups.